-For further information, ask or call any of the clerks of the District Court of the First Circuit.
-The District Court of the First Circuit provides 24-hour recorded information at 538-5151 or visit the Judiciary website at www.state.hi.us/jud.
+For further information, ask or call the Service Center or any of the clerks of the District Court of the First Judicial Circuit.
+The District Court of the First Judicial Circuit provides 24hour recorded information at 538-5151 or visit the Judiciary website at www.courts.state.hi.us.
+The Service Center phone number is 538-5629.

-NOTE: The court clerk will only assist you on procedural matters.
-The court clerk is NOT permitted to give legal advice.
+NOTE: The Service Center staff and court clerks will only assist you on procedural matters.
+They are NOT permitted to give legal advice.
 Please consult with an attorney on matters pertaining to the law.